10. Loops

 • We initialized a counter variable outside the loop

-• If it is evaluated to True, the indented code runs
+• If the condition is True, the indented code runs

 • print out the value of counter